tpm2-software/tpm2-totp/README.md

 to calculate a set of TOTP values for the future.
 Depending on the size of the possible attack window this can be very large though.

-It is not yet possible to specify specific PCR values independent of the currently set PCR values.
+It is not yet possible to specific PCR values independent of the currently set PCR values.
 This would allow disabling the password-less calculate operation after booting the device.
 This makes most sense, once a TSS2 FAPI is available that will enable an interface to a canonical PCR event log.